Mitsuru Kirijo

-Mitsuru Kirijo (桐条 美鶴, Kirijō Mitsuru) is a fictional character in the Persona series, appearing as a main character in Persona 3.
+Mitsuru Kirijo (桐条 美鶴, Kirijō Mitsuru) is a character in the Persona series, appearing as a main character in Persona 3.
 She is the unofficial leader of an organization called SEES (Specialized Extracurricular Execution Squad), which the main characters of the game participate in to fight creatures called Shadows.

 Concept and creation

 Mitsuru Kirijo is the only child of the head of the Kirijo Group, Takeharu Kirijo and a top-ranking valedictorian and student council president.
 In battle, she wields one-handed swords such as rapiers and sabers and Ice-based magic.
 Her Personas are Penthesilea (ペンテシレア, Penteshirea) and Artemisia (アルテミシア, Arutemishia) of The Empress Arcana.

 She is voiced by Rie Tanaka in Japanese and Tara Platt in English.
 Shigenori Soejima created Mitsuru to be a tough-looking woman on the exterior, but with a weak side in the interior.
 She is portrayed by Asami Tano in Persona 3: The Weird Masquerade, the Persona 4 Arena stage play, and the Persona 4 Arena Ultimax Song Project stage play.